Library & Learning Resources, Rules and Regulations

 6.2 Recording of loans

-• Proceedings under the University Student Disciplinary procedures.
+- Proceedings under the University Student Disciplinary procedures.

-• Prosecution for criminal damage to property.
+- Prosecution for criminal damage to property.

-• Charging for damage caused to publications.
+- Charging for damage caused to library items and materials.

 6.2.3 Items you borrow will renew automatically unless someone else has reserved them.
-Items excluded from this include Inter-Library Loans obtained from other libraries and Vocal and Orchestral Sets; you must return or renew material on or before the date due for return to avoid fines accruing on these items.
+Items excluded from this include Inter-Library Loans obtained from other libraries and Vocal and Orchestral Sets; you must return or renew material on or before the date due for return to avoid penalties accruing on these items.

 6.2.4 It is your responsibility to make certain that material borrowed is returned to the Library.